evocn/evocn.github.io/content/bones/rules.md

 ---
 ***Beasts of Burden*** - Animals and carts can carry items, too!
 It's hard to get a Donkey into a Dungeon, though... (that is, of course, what D&D stands for, though, so you should try anyways.)

+---
+***Sunder*** - Rolling snake eyes when you roll to hit with a weapon causes it to break in your hands!

+A skilled fighter can willingly sunder their equipment to avoid taking a wound against an opponent's attack if it was determined to be a hit.
+Note they make the decision *before* damage is rolled and wounds are calculated!

+---
+# Fate
+In stories and in life, fate smiles upon the brave and the bold.
+This game is no different.

+A **Fate** point may be used to reroll any roll, anywhere on the table.

+---
+When you make your character, you get one Fate point automatically.

+You can choose to give your character -1 to one of your positive attributes in exchange for fate points.
+This might make sense for your character - if you're playing a teenager or some drunk, for instance.

+---
+***Death and Elimination*** - Characters who, through play, die, cannot continue, or leave the path of the story, are left behind, either to continue their story another time, or to fall, as so many do, into the dust of memory.
+This will likely be a common occurrence, so here's how we'll handle things.

+If it's a short game (1 session), and a character leaves, that's it!
+(Though they can still influence the game, see **Legacy** below.)

+If we're telling a longer story and a character dies, then we'll introduce a new character for the widowed player to play starting the following session.

+---
+***Legacy*** - When a player doesn't have an active character during a session, they can still use their **Fate** points to help an active character.
+In fact, when your character leaves the story, they gain one extra Fate point to use!

+In addition to the above options for Fate, you can also allow an active character to act using your character's attributes and talents for a turn.

+Imagine a priest's warrior friend is slain in front of them, and they pick up their sword, imbued with their friend's spirit, to avenge them!
+That's what a legacy is about.

+---